tensorflow/ranking/README.md

 If you use TensorFlow Ranking in your research and would like to cite it, we suggest you use the following citation:

-       @misc{TensorflowRanking2018,
+    @inproceedings{TensorflowRankingKDD2019,
-       author = {Rama Kumar Pasumarthi and Xuanhui Wang and Cheng Li and Sebastian Bruch and Michael Bendersky and Marc Najork and Jan Pfeifer and Nadav Golbandi and Rohan Anil and Stephan Wolf}, title = {TF-Ranking: Scalable TensorFlow Library for Learning-to-Rank}, year = {2018},
+       author = {Rama Kumar Pasumarthi and Sebastian Bruch and Xuanhui Wang and Cheng Li and Michael Bendersky and Marc Najork and Jan Pfeifer and Nadav Golbandi and Rohan Anil and Stephan Wolf}, title = {TF-Ranking: Scalable TensorFlow Library for Learning-to-Rank}, booktitle = {Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, year = {2019},
-       eprint = {arXiv:1812.00073},
+       pages = {(to appear)}
+       location = {Anchorage, AK}
     }